MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-application-integration-with-swagger.md

 7. To add the RestSharp and NewtonSoft.Json libraries to ConsoleApp1, right-click on the IO.Swagger Solution in the **Solution Explorer**, select **Manage NuGet Packages for Solution...** and specify and install the versions of the RestSharp and NewtonSoft.Json packages for ConsoleApp1 that match the versions used in IO.Swagger.
 8. To add the three references needed by the **ConsoleApp1** client, right-click on **ConsoleApp1** and select **Add** -> **Reference...**.
 In the **Reference Manager** window, select the **Projects** tab on the left and check the box for the **IO.Swagger** project.
 Then select the **Browse** tab on the left and check the boxes for the versions of the **RestSharp** and **NewtonSoft.Json** dlls just installed.
 Click **OK**.
 9. To add references to the installed and click **OK**.
-10. Paste in the following C# code in the Program.cs file in the console app: using IO.Swagger.Api;
+10. Replace *YOUR_ADMIN_PASSWORD* in the Initialize O16N params section of the following C# code with the password that you used when creating the VM.
+Do not change the username, *admin*, regardless of the name you used to create the VM.
+Paste the resulting code into the Program.cs file of the ConsoleApp1, replacing the code that was there by default.
+Then build and run the solution.

+		using IO.Swagger.Api;
 		using IO.Swagger.Client;
 		using IO.Swagger.Model;